0 of 24 questions completed

 - Question 14 of 24

-To apply to become a permanent resident or citizen of the UK, you will need to speak and read English and have a good understanding of life in the UK.
+To apply to become a permanent resident or citizen of the UK, you will need to have a good understanding of life in the UK and be able to speak and read English.

 - Question 15 of 24